mablanco/ansible-lynis/README.md

 mablanco.lynis
 ==============

-Role to deploy Lynis, an open source security auditing tool, from either its Git repo or the official tar package.
+Ansible role to deploy Lynis, an open source security auditing tool, from either its Git repo or the official tar package.
 It also schedules a weekly audit whose resulting report is sent to a customizable email account.

 I recommend using the *'git'* method as it always installs the latest available version, while only using the *'tar'* method as a fallback in case the target machine doesn't have a git CLI client available.